1samuel411/S-StateMachines/README.md

 # S-StateMachines

 S-StateMachines is a tool to enhance your workflow when creating State Machines in C# and Unity.
+This asset allows you to define states in a scriptable object, with an optional default state, and the asset will generate C# Scripts in the folder of the scriptable asset.
+The code generated follows a very structured template.
+This asset is stable and used in various projects.
+If any errors are encountered please create an issue ticket.

 Navigate to the Package folder to view the asset itself.
 S-StateMachines/S-StateMachines/Packages/com.slibrary.sstatemachines/
 This repository is acting as a container for the sample project with the S-StateMachines asset as a package.